 If you built your market segmentation with a research partner who does not understand the importance of a highly efficient yet accurate typing tool, you may not be in a position to include the typing tool (i.e., golden questions) due to survey length constraints.
 If you are lucky enough to have done it with Material, it won’t take up a very large piece of survey real estate.

 If your perceptions battery is already succinct, you may need to have each person rate fewer brands.
-This may require dropping some brands from your focus or expanding your sample size to still get enough responses for each.
+This may require dropping some brands from your focus or expanding your sample size to ensure you get enough responses for each.

-In summary, if your segmentation typing tool is not in your tracker, start thinking about how you can add it.
-And if you don’t yet have an attitudinal segmentation, let’s talk about all the ways it could help you build your business.
+In summary, if your segmentation typing tool is not in your tracker, start thinking about how you can add it effectively.
+Additionally, if you don’t yet have an attitudinal segmentation, we invite you to consider the ways it could help build your business.